paichiwo/tube-getter/README.md

 ## **Features**

-*   Download videos and audio from YouTube.
+*   Download video and audio from YouTube.
 *   Support for downloading individual videos or entire playlists.
 *   Choose the output format (mp4 or mp3).
-*   Monitor the download progress, including file size, download speed, and completion status.
+*   Monitor the download progress, including progress, download speed, and completion status.
-*   Customize the download folder.
+*   Choose the download folder.

 ## **Prerequisites**